 - What are the key phases of my ACL recovery timeline?

-- What are the primary objectives within each key phase of my ACL surgery recovery timeline?
+- What are the key objectives of each ACL recovery phase?

-- How do I achieve the objectives of each key phases?
+- How do I achieve the objectives of each key phase?

 - When can I return to sport and how do I know if I am ready?